awsdocs/amazon-ecs-developer-guide/doc_source/fargate-capacity-providers.md

 + Using Fargate Spot requires that your task use platform version 1\.3\.0 or later\.
 For more information, see [AWS Fargate platform versions](platform_versions.md)\.
 + When tasks using the Fargate and Fargate Spot capacity providers are stopped, a task state change event is sent to Amazon EventBridge\.
 The stopped reason describes the cause\.
 For more information, see [Task state change events](ecs_cwe_events.md#ecs_task_events)\.
 + A cluster may contain a mix of Fargate and Auto Scaling group capacity providers, however a capacity provider strategy may only contain either Fargate or Auto Scaling group capacity providers, but not both\.
 For more information, see [Auto Scaling Group Capacity Providers](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-auto-scaling.html#asg-capacity-providers) in the *Amazon Elastic Container Service Developer Guide*\.
 + Fargate and Fargate Spot capacity providers are independent.
-AWS Fargate will follow each strategy to launch your Fargate tasks until it successfully being provision.
+AWS Fargate will follow each strategy to launch your Fargate tasks until it successfully provisions.
 The price model of the tasks will follow the strategy it owns.

 ## Handling Fargate Spot termination notices<a name="fargate-capacity-providers-termination"></a>